My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

 - MOVEMENT - Your eyes are only at rest when they are moving.
 Therefore, your eyes must be moving for naturally clear vision.

-- CENTRAL FIXATION - You can only see clearly what your mind is interested in.
+- CENTRAL FIXATION (OR CENTRAL CLARITY) - You can only see clearly what your mind is interested in.
 You can only see clearly at the very center of your visual field.
 When your mind is interested in what you are seeing in the center of your visual field (while still maintaining an awareness of your peripheral field) and your eyes are relaxed, your vision is clear.

 “The normal eye is only at rest when it is moving…”